Hidden Gems and Attractions Near Jebel Ali Most Tourists Miss

 • Stunning marble interiors and peaceful ambiance

-3. Jebel Ali Desert Adventures with Desert Buggys
+3. Jebel Ali Desert Adventures with Desert Buggies

 While many tourists rush toward the main desert safari areas in Lahbab or Al Awir, Jebel Ali’s desert offers a more private and raw desert experience.